Module BSX-2017:

 Two practicals are associated with the module, which cover 1) creating and interpreting a phylogeny and 2) the behaviour of invertebrates.

-Two practicals are associated with the module cover phylogeny, physiology and behaviour of invertebrates.
+Two practicals are associated with the module cover 1) the potential arthropods phylogenies, and 2) behaviour of invertebrates (woodlice).

 Assessment Strategy

 This is a 20-credit module.
-It has 23 lectures, two three-hour practicals, three peer-review sessions, and three Questions and Answers sessions; a total of 35 contact hours.
+It has 23 lectures, two three-hour practicals, three seminars, and three Questions and Answers sessions; a total of 35 contact hours.

 The final exam accounts for 40 % of the final mark or 8 credits.
 The exam addresses both problem-solving recall but has a deliberate centre on recall.
 The exam is 50 MCQs out of a pool to be answered during 50 minutes plus PLSP allowances where applicable, meaning an extra exam is set up for any PLSP.
 The MCQs have mainly five options.
 The MCQs have only one correct answer unless stated otherwise.
 The order of the MCQ options is random.